 4-year-old missing in Louisiana national park swamp waters ‘teeming with dangerous wildlife’

 JEFFERSON PARISH, La.
-(WVUE/Gray News) - Search and rescue crews are on the water in Jean Lafitte National Park Friday morning after a young boy went missing Thursday evening, authorities said.
+(WVUE) - Search and rescue crews are on the water in Jean Lafitte National Park Friday morning after a young boy went missing Thursday evening, authorities say.

-WVUE reported that a 4-year-old boy with autism went missing Thursday around 5:30 p.m., according to the Jefferson Parish Sheriff’s Office.
+According to the Jefferson Parish Sheriff’s Office, a 4-year-old boy with autism went missing Thursday, July 15, around 5:30 p.m.
 The boy was last seen with a parent.

 The boy’s mom reportedly went into the water after him but was unsuccessful in recovering him and immediately called 911.